Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Custom Item Stack Modifiers

-TFC uses [item stack modifiers](https://terrafirmacraft.github.io/Documentation/1.20.x/data/item-stack-modifiers/) to well, modify item stacks created by recipes that support [item stack providers](https://terrafirmacraft.github.io/Documentation/1.20.x/data/common-types/#item-stack-providers).
+TFC uses [item stack modifiers](https://terrafirmacraft.github.io/Documentation/1.20.x/data/item-stack-modifiers/) to, as one might imagine, modify item stacks created by recipes that support [item stack providers](https://terrafirmacraft.github.io/Documentation/1.20.x/data/common-types/#item-stack-providers).
 This event allows you to register custom modifiers with new functionality

 This event fires in the `startup_scripts` folder